What is Amyotrophic Lateral Sclerosis?

 • A Disease of Nerve Cells: ALS is a disease that targets special cells in our body called nerve cells or neurons.
 These cells are like messengers that tell our muscles to move.

-• Muscle Control Loss: In ALS, these motor nerve cells decrease in number, and because of this, the muscles they control don’t respond properly.
+• Muscle Control Loss: In Amyotrophic Lateral Sclerosis, these motor nerve cells decrease in number, and because of this, the muscles they control don’t respond appropriately.
 This leads to problems with moving, speaking, and even breathing.

-• Different from Muscle Soreness: It’s important to know that ALS is not like the normal muscle soreness you get after exercising.
-It’s a more serious condition that affects how muscles work.
+• Different from Muscle Soreness: It’s important to know that ALS is unlike the normal muscle soreness you get after exercising.
+It’s a more severe condition that affects how muscles work.

 • Not Just About Age: While it’s more common in adults between 40 and 70 years old, ALS can affect younger adults too.